catseye/Falderal/README.markdown

 * Fixed a bug where exception text which extended over multiple lines could not be expected correctly.

 The current version under development is 0.4.
-It will likely expand upon the potential language-independence that was introduced here by including formatters for other languages, such as Python functions and shell commands.
-It will likely also attempt to make the usage simpler, possibly by providing an executable front-end, possibly also by being a Cabal package.
+It is introducing the following features:

+* For ease of installation, the project is presented as a Cabal package.
+* A driver executable, `falderal`, is built as part of installing the Cabal package.
+It provides a command-line interface to formatting Falderal files and, in a limited fashion, running the tests in them.
+* A shell script formatter has been written, enabling testing of shell commands.
+One caveat is that reporting for these tests is nowhere near as nice as for Haskell functions, but that will change in the next version.
+* The Functionality-definition pragma has been implemented, making it possible to write tests in a more abstract, implementation-independent fashion.

 The API should not be expected to be stable through the 0.x series.